det-lab/data-fitting/docs/04_fitting_curves.md

     ('Co-60', Co_60P2_mu, Co_60P2_mu_uncert, 1333),
 }
 ```
 This is where you'll store variables for each of the remaining files emission peaks, which will be used in the next section.
-For reference (if you're interested in attempting to find peak fits before continuing to the next section), here is a table with the provided isotopes and the known emission energies of their photopeaks:
+For reference (if you're interested in attempting to find peak fits before continuing to the next section), here is a table with the provided isotopes and the known emission energies of their most prominent photopeaks:
 |Isotope | Energy (keV)                     |
 |--------|----------------------------------|
 |Na-22   |511, 1274.54                      |